Omega−3 fatty acid: Seal oil

 Seal oil is a source of EPA, DPA, and DHA, and is commonly used in Arctic regions.
 According to Health Canada, it helps to support the development of the brain, eyes, and nerves in children up to 12 years of age.
 Like all seal products, it is not allowed to be imported into the European Union.

+A Canadian company, FeelGood Natural Health, pleaded guilty in 2023 to illegally selling seal oil capsules to American consumers.
+The company sold over 900 bottles of the capsules, worth over $10,000.
+Seal oil is made from the blubber of dead seals, and is illegal to sell in the United States under the Marine Mammal Protection Act.
+The global population of harp seals stands at around 7 million, and they have been hunted in Canada for thousands of years.
+FeelGood was sentenced to pay a fine of $20,000 and three years of probation.

 Other sources

 A trend in the early 21st century was to fortify food with omega−3 fatty acids.
-The microalgae Crypthecodinium cohnii and Schizochytrium are rich sources of DHA, but not EPA, and can be produced commercially in bioreactors for use as food additives.
-Oil from brown algae (kelp) is a source of EPA.
-The alga Nannochloropsis also has high levels of EPA.

-Health effects of omega-3 supplementation
+Research

 The association between supplementation and a lower risk of all-cause mortality is inconclusive.

 Cancer

 There is insufficient evidence that supplementation with omega−3 fatty acids has an effect on different cancers.
-Omega-3 supplements do not improve body weight, muscle maintenance or quality of life in cancer patients.
+Omega−3 supplements do not improve body weight, muscle maintenance or quality of life in cancer patients.